Joglaressa/Joglaressa.github.io/docs/README.md

 `git pull` - brings you up to date in your local file so beware if you had different content in local

 To put local content back in a GitHub repo:
-`git diff`
+`git diff`  NB 'q' to get out of diff text
-`git add` - stages the local change to be committed
+`git add .` or `git add [name]` - stages the local change to be committed
-`git commit` - will commit your changes to the local clone
+`git commit -m "commit message"` - will commit your changes to the local clone
 `git push` - copies clone to the repo
 This needs the access token but you don't see it when you paste it at the command line
 `git pull` - confirm you're up to date